Stavanger: History

 The first traces of settlement in the Stavanger region come from the days when the ice retreated after the last ice age c.
 10,000 years ago.
 A number of historians have argued convincingly that North-Jæren was an economic and military center as far back as the 9th and 10th centuries with the consolidation of the nation at the Battle of Hafrsfjord around 872.
 Stavanger grew into a center of church administration and an important south-west coast market town around 1100–1300.

 Stavanger fulfilled an urban role prior to its status as city (1125), from around the time the Stavanger bishopric was established in the 1120s.
 Bishop Reinald, who may have come from Winchester, England, is said to have started construction of Stavanger Cathedral (Stavanger domkirke) around 1100.
 It was finished around 1125, and the city of Stavanger counts 1125 as its year of foundation.

 With the Protestant Reformation in 1536, Stavanger's role as a religious center declined, and the establishment of Kristiansand in the early 17th century led to the relocation of the bishopric.
 However, rich herring fisheries in the 19th century gave the city new life.

-Stavanger was established as a municipality on 1 January 1838 (see formannskapsdistrikt).
-On 1 January 1867, a small area of Hetland municipality (population: 200) was transferred to the city of Stavanger.
-Again on 1 January 1879, another area of Hetland (population: 1,357) was transferred to Stavanger.
-Then again on 1 January 1906, the city again annexed another area of Hetland (population: 399).
-On 1 July 1923, part of Hetland (population: 3,063) was moved to the city once again.
-Finally on 1 July 1953, a final portion of Hetland (population: 831) was moved to Stavanger.
+Stavanger was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+On 1 January 1867, a small area of Hetland Municipality (population: 200) was transferred to the city of Stavanger.
+Again on 1 January 1879, another area of Hetland Municipality (population: 1,357) was transferred to Stavanger.
+Then again on 1 January 1906, the city again annexed another area of Hetland Municipality (population: 399).
+On 1 July 1923, part of Hetland Municipality (population: 3,063) was moved to the city once again.
+Finally on 1 July 1953, a final portion of Hetland Municipality (population: 831) was moved to Stavanger.
 In the 1960s, the work of the Schei Committee pushed for many municipal mergers across Norway.
-As a result of this, on 1 January 1965, the city of Stavanger (population: 51,470) was merged with the neighboring municipalities of Madla (population: 6,025) and most of Hetland (population: 20,861).
+As a result of this, on 1 January 1965, the city of Stavanger (population: 51,470) was merged with Madla Municipality (population: 6,025) and most of Hetland Municipality (population: 20,861).

 The city's history is a continuous alternation between economic booms and recessions.
 For long periods of time its most important industries have been shipping, shipbuilding, the fish canning industry and associated subcontractors.

 In 1969, a new boom started as oil was first discovered in the North Sea.

 After much discussion, Stavanger was chosen to be the on-shore center for the oil industry on the Norwegian sector of the North Sea, and a period of hectic growth followed.

-On 1 January 2020, the neighboring municipalities of Finnøy and Rennesøy merged with Stavanger to form a new, larger municipality.
+On 1 January 2020, the neighboring Finnøy Municipality and Rennesøy Municipality merged with Stavanger to form a new, larger municipality.